Insights

 These metrics are especially important for businesses running Messenger ads, event ads, or video ads.

-How to use metrics to optimize ads?
+How can I use metrics to optimize my ads?

-• A/B Testing: Always compare 2–3 versions of creative, headline, or target to find the best option.
+• A/B Testing: Always compare 2–3 versions of the creative, headline, or target to find the best option.

-GTG CRM's treasure trove of Landing page templates
+GTG CRM's treasure trove of landing page templates

 Conclude